vitejs/vite/docs/guide/features.md

 More details in [ESBuild docs](https://esbuild.github.io/content-types/#jsx).

-You can inject the JSX helpers using `jsxInject` to avoid manual imports, which is a Vite-only option:
+You can inject the JSX helpers using `jsxInject` (which is a Vite-only option) to avoid manual imports:

 ```js
 // vite.config.js